First published: Nov.14.2019

 I had to stay at home for a while because I had complicated surgery.

-I turned sixty in that year and lost my job.
+I turned sixty that year and lost my job.
 I worked for thirty years for this publishing company and loved my job.

 I lost my father in that sad year, and it broke my heart.
-My son had a severe accident last year, and because of his injuries and being in the cast, he couldn’t participate in exams and lost his chance of medical school that year.
+My son had a severe accident last year, and because of his injuries and being in the cast, he couldn’t participate in exams and lost his chance at medical school that year.